stev-dk/gem-catcher/readme.md

 Learn 2D Game Development: Godot 4.3+ & C# from Scratch.

 In progress / todo
+- Rename references to gems to collectibles, to be consistent.
+- Add a "start-state", which is loaded initially, and loaded when the player runs out of lives.
+- Rework loading of graphics.
+Now a new image is loaded into memory every time a collectible is spawned.
 - Starting working on scoreManager

 Versions:
+0.3.2 - Refactoring
+- Refacotered newly spanwed collectibles to have a key / id in the table, instead of an index.
+This makes it easier to delete collectibles from the table, instead of looping over the entire table every time a collectible needs to be removed.
+- Added methods in GameManager to add and remove collectibles within the class, instead of the collectibles modifying data in GameManager

 0.3.1 - Refactoring
 - Made GameManager globel instead of passing it into every instance of gems 0.3 - Adding GameManager